jaegeral/yara-forensics-rules/README.md

 `Yara` is the pattern matching swiss knife for malware researchers (and everyone else).
 Basically `Yara` allow us to scan files based on textual or binary patterns, thus we can take advantage of `Yara`'s potential and focus it in forensic investigations.

+# Reason

+If you start analysing a forensic image, a fast way to detect certain files like password safes is by using yara.
+It can also be used to hunt on file repositories for interesting files.

+# Malware

+This repo is not meant to cover yara rules in regard to malware / rootkits / threat actors.

 # Other projects

 * https://github.com/Xumeiquer/yara-forensics focuses only on detecting magic bytes